Author Archives: catherineames

 Leg 1: Days 1-5: Land’s end to Truro, April 8 to 12, 2017; 60.27 miles (97 km).
 Cath’s progress… Land’s End to Truro, 60.27 miles.
 Hmm.. a long way to go !
 Boscawen, Cornwall, April 9, 2017 Where some of my ancestors came from, 400 years ago Prussia Cove, Cornwall, April 10, 2017 […]

 One of the best things about living in England is the thousands of miles of footpaths within easy reach of London by train.
-I can offer you or your group a fun day walking in the gorgeous English countryside tailor-made to your needs, as I have fifteen years experience walking, guiding and photographing roughly 1000+ […]
+I can offer you or your group a fun day walking in the gorgeous English countryside tailor-made to your needs, as I have twenty years experience walking, guiding and photographing roughly 1000+ […]

 Bermondsey: What a change since the days of the docks and leather!
 And then again a new world since the war and the deserted sixties!
 Bermondsey is today the place to be, to eat, to see the most cutting edge art, to drink rude coffee and more!
 The Borough: Well…there’s a lot more to the […]